AxaFrance/oidc-client/readme.md

 </p>

 <p align="center">
   A set of react components to make Oidc (OpenID Connect) client easy.
 It aim to simplify OAuth authentication between multiples providers.
+It is compatible with NextJS.
 </p>

 - [About](#about)